django-fluent/django-fluent-contents/README.rst

 **For programmers:**

-* Code - display code snippets with highlighting (provided by `Pygments`).
+* Code - display code snippets with highlighting (provided by *Pygments*).
 * Gist - display Gist snippets from Github.
 * IFrame - display an ``<iframe>`` on the page.
 * Raw HTML content - include jQuery snippets, or "embed codes" by Google Docs, YouTube, Vimeo or SlideShare.

 **Interactive:**

-* Commentsarea - display comments on a page (provided by `django.contrib.comments`).
+* Commentsarea - display comments on a page (provided by django.contrib.comments_).
-* Disqusarea - display DISQUS comments on a page (provided by `django-disqus`).
+* Disqusarea - display DISQUS comments on a page (provided by django-disqus_).
-* Form-designer link - display a `django-form-designer` form on a page.
+* Form-designer link - display a django-form-designer_ form on a page.

+For more details, see the documentation_ at Read The Docs.

 Screenshot